helloellinor/p2k16/README.md

 Quick start: see docs/LOCAL_DEV.md for an end-to-end local setup (macOS + fish) including Docker/Postgres, Flyway, and running both apps.

+**Troubleshooting Go login/database errors?** See the troubleshooting section in docs/LOCAL_DEV.md for fixes to common schema and migration issues (e.g., missing columns like created_by).

 ---

 # ⚠️ Python Version Compatibility Warning